hallowed be your name

 Now that we have fixed our eyes upon our Father in heaven to whom we pray, we will spend the remaining six sermons studying the six petitions that Jesus instructs us to pray.
 The first three petitions focus on God (His name, His kingdom, and His will), while the final three shifts toward our needs of provision, pardon, and protection.
 God first, us second is the pattern of the Creed, the Prayer, and the Commandments, and meditating upon them should similarly shape our mind, heart, and hands as well.

-The first petition is what Thomas Watson calls the great petition, since it is the only request which we will eternally make within the Lord’s Prayer.
-When Christ returns, the earth is renewed, and our bodies are resurrected, God’s kingdom will have come, His will shall be done on earth as in heaven, and we will no longer have need to pray for daily bread, forgiveness of sins, or deliverance from evil.
+The first petition is what Thomas Watson calls the great petition since it is the only request which we will eternally make within the Lord’s Prayer.
+When Christ returns, the earth is renewed, and our bodies are resurrected, God’s kingdom will have come, His will shall be done on earth as in heaven, and we will no longer have the need to pray for daily bread, the forgiveness of sins, or deliverance from evil.
 Yet the cry for God’s name to be hallowed will remain for all eternity.
 We will continuously long to see a deeper, richer, and ever more glorious display of God’s holiness.

 What then does it mean to pray for God’s name to be hallowed?

 TO KNOW GOD AS GOD